Skip to main content

 Isoprenoid-containing lipids

 This is the last class of lipids we will consider.
 They do not contain fatty acids.
-Rather, they contain isoprene, a small branched alkadiene, which can polymerize into larger molecules containing isoprene monomer to form isoprenoids, often called terpenes.
-Instead of using isoprene as the polymerization monomer, either dimethylallyl pyrophosphate (DMAPP) or isopentenylpyrophosphate (IPP) are used biologically.
+Rather, they contain isoprene, a small branched alkadiene, which can polymerize into larger molecules composed of isoprene monomers to form isoprenoids, often called terpenes.
+Instead of using isoprene as the polymerization monomer, dimethylallyl pyrophosphate (DMAPP) or isopentenyl pyrophosphate (IPP) is used biologically.

 Figure \(\PageIndex{28}\): Synthesis of geranyl-pyrophosphate (C10), farnesyl pyrophosphate (C15) and geranyl-geranyl pyrophosphate (C20)

 Many isoprenoid lipids are made from farnesyl pyrophosphate.
 For membrane purposes, the most important of these is cholesterol.
 Figure \(\PageIndex{29}\) shows an overview of the synthesis of cholesterol from two farnesyl pyrophosphates linking together in a "tail-to-tail" reaction to form squalene, a precursor of cholesterol.
-Each isoprene unit (5Cs) is shown in different colors to make it easier to see.
+Each isoprene unit (5Cs) is shown in different colors for easier visualization.

 Figure \(\PageIndex{29}\): Synthesis of squalene from isoprene units